nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-connection-operator-multicast-and-connect.md

 Now that we know all of the variants of subjects, let's go back and remember why did we need subjects in the first place?
-Originally, we had one typical observable, but we wanted two observers A and B, to see the same execution of that observable.
+Originally, we had one typical observable, but we wanted two observers `A` and `B`, to see the same execution of that observable.

 Because a `subscribe` on an observable will invoke the execution of that observable, we can only have one `subscribe` to this observable in this code.
 That's why we used here the `subject`, **because it's a hybrid between an observable and an observer**.
 Because it's an observer, we can use it here.